CloudLabs-Samples/EduLabs/React/00-getting-started.md

 ## Instructions

 1. Once the environment is provisioned, a virtual machine (JumpVM) on the left and lab guide on the right will get loaded in your browser.

-Use this virtual machine throughout the workshop to perform the lab.
+   > Note: Use this virtual machine throughout the workshop to perform the lab.

    ![](images/vmandguide.png)